 Contemporary Examples: Doubleplusgood essays will rely on original examples of contemporary parallels as opposed to those examples reviewed in class.
 Writing a rough draft and conferencing with your teacher will help you focus your thinking and your editing!

-Organization: In your introduction, be sure to establish the Orwellian principles relevant to your analysis.
+Organization: In your introduction, be sure to establish the Orwellian principles that are relevant to your media focus.
+That will be your thesis.
 In the body of the essay, you might cover 1984 in a detailed paragraph at the beginning and then briefly refer back to the novel in subsequent paragraphs.
-Or you might introduce several Orwellian principles as the essay progresses.
-In either case, you should begin with the Orwellian practice then move to your contemporary examples, not the reverse.
+Or you might shift back and forth between your media focus and its Orwellian implications.
+Just keep your main topic in focus.

-Emphasis: More attention should be given to your contemporary examples since they demonstrate your own thinking about your topic.
-Be sure to use precise examples from BOTH the novel and the OW.
-Note that general comments about technology or people’s habits or a television series or a kind of media are fairly superficial.
+Emphasis: More attention should be given to your media focus since this demonstrates your own thinking about your topic.
+Be sure to use precise details about your media example (along with a few choice quotes from the novel).
+Note that GENERAL comments about technology or people’s habits or a television series or a kind of media make for a weak essay.
 Here is one ex. of a bland and obvious generality: “Everyone today is addicted to an iPhone, so people are practically clones looking at their screens all the time.”
 Refer to specific news stories, news outlets, apps, tech functions, games, places, movies, television episodes, ads, distinctive habits of use, or distinctive groups of people and specific human habits.
+Use your research to uncover some specific details.
 The more precise your example, the better your essay!

 A successful essay will have:

-· A precise Media focus and a clear explanation of its Orwellian qualities.
-This is your thesis.
+·A precise Media focus and a clear explanation of its Orwellian qualities.
+Thesis.